 To derive an accurate zone count from thin tarakihi otolith sections, readings are typically made along either side of the sulcul groove, designated to be the primary reading axes, where clear, distinctive, and uniform alternating opaque and translucent zones are visible (Figure 2).
-For ease of reading thin section preparations, dark opaque zones are counted from a point on the outer-edge of the fully formed translucent zone that precedes it, out to the otolith margin.
+For ease of reading thin section preparations, the first dark opaque zone (representing the first annulus and lying inside the most prominent first light translucent zone), and all subsequent opaque zones are counted from a point on their outer-edge (see yellow dots in Figure 2) out to the otolith margin.
 Generally more than one reading from more than one region is required to attain zone count agreement.
 Zone deposition on the otolith margin either side of the sulcus may not always appear to be equal, and if discrepancies occur between counts, the default read is to use the higher estimate.